adityakhemka12/adityakhemka12.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate in Finance, Saïd Business School, University of Oxford
+subtitle: PhD Candidate, University of Oxford

 profile:
   align: right